NASA’s many science missions now include learning how to deflect killer asteroids

 Unlike other natural disasters, such as hurricanes or earthquakes, humans could, NASA says, do something about killer asteroids.

 In an interview, NASA administrator Bill Nelson said that an asteroid impact could have enormous consequences, even threaten humans’ ability to live on earth.
-“We know a six-mile wide asteroid hitting what is today the Yucatan peninsula was what wiped out much of life on earth, including the dinosaurs,” he said.
+“We know a six-mile wide asteroid hitting what is today the Yucatán Peninsula was what wiped out much of life on earth, including the dinosaurs,” he said.

 The redirect mission follows another program that last year reached another near-Earth asteroid.
 After studying the Bennu asteroid for about two years, a spacecraft grabbed a sample from the surface with a robotic arm and is now on its way back to Earth.
 It would be the first time NASA has ever grabbed a sample from an asteroid, which could shed light on how the universe was formed.